ahnupsingh/nlp-excercise/README.md

 - kathmandupost
 - ndtv

-##  Approach
+###  Approach
-    - Use beautifulsoup to parse the html content coming from the API response
+Use beautifulsoup to parse the html content coming from the API response

 ---
 **Scrape discussions/posts/comments from social sites**
 - facebook
 - twitter
  - reddit

- ##  Approach
+###  Approach
-    - Use selenium (headless) to search accross each of the posts and scrape post contents and comments.
+Use selenium (headless) to search accross each of the posts and scrape post contents and comments.

 ---

 **Sentiment analyzer**
 - Chat GPT

- ##  Approach
+###  Approach
-    - Use selenium (headless) to search accross each of the posts and scrape post contents and comments.
+Use LLM (chatgpt) api to provide prompt and get prediction of sentiment.

 ---
 **Web Details**